 Martin teaches courses in media law and ethics; First Amendment law; political communication; entrepreneurial journalism; reporting, writing, and editing skills; and advanced specialty reporting at both the undergraduate and graduate levels in areas such as data journalism, public records reporting and statistics for journalists.

-Martin’s research focuses on the civic effects of technology and journalism, including a focus on political communication outcomes and First Amendment implications of public affairs journalism as it responds to rapid economic, technological, and sociological developments.
+His research focuses on the civic effects of technology and journalism, including a focus on political communication outcomes and First Amendment implications of public affairs journalism.

 Outside of class and the office, he enjoys distance running, exploring the numerous great restaurants in Chicago, and attending rock concerts.
 He has completed six half-marathons, one full marathon, too many meals, and at least a dozen Pearl Jam shows.

 PhD, Mass Communications, Indiana University (2011); MA, Journalism (research), Indiana University (2006); BS Journalism (News-Editorial), West Virginia University (1999).

 - AEJMC Mass Communication & Society Research Award, 2015